Dancaboosemc/Connect4/README.md

 Spotify Application will be terminated for new project

-Due to Inexperiance of team and missing member, remaining member are investigating changing projects to improving existing code for a game of checkers checkers
+Due to Inexperiance of team and missing member, remaining member are investigating changing projects to improving existing code for a game of connect 4

-Locating a java checkers game that will be improved
+Locating a java connect 4 game that will be improved

 ## Inspiration